CONCEPTUAL:

 "Ironing Sand", a second girl irons sand on her ironing-board.
 And in "An

 Ordinary Shovel", the third girl sleeps with her combination pillow/security-blanket, which just happens to be her shovel.
-By G.X.
-Jupitter-Larsen and Scott Arford.
+By GX Jupitter-Larsen and Scott Arford.
 Super-VHS, B&W, 48'00".
-(Originally aired as the August 2nd 1998 episode of FUCK TV on Channel 53 in San Francisco)
+(Originally aired as the August 2nd 1998 episode of FUCK TV on Channel 53 in San Francisco.
+Excerpts of this episode were included in the FUCK TV DVD Box Set released by Influencing Machine Records and Spastik Visuals, 2019)

-Documentation of a live radio performace, in addition to the subway ride to and from the radio station.
+Documentation of a live radio performance, in addition to the subway ride to and from the radio station.
 The performance was a variation of "Dirwyn" in which an amplified calculator is balanced on top of a small fan.
-By G.X.
-Jupitter-Larsen.
+By GX Jupitter-Larsen.
 Hi-8, B&W, 36'00".
-(2002; featured on "Cinema Noise" DVD, 2008)
+(2002; featured on "Cinema Noise" DVD, 2008) CLIP